andy-9/learning/AWS/developer_associate.md

 ### AWS Points of Presence (Edge Locations)
 * Amazon has 400+ Points of Presence (400+ Edge Locations & 10+ Regional Caches) in 90+ cities across 40+ countries
 * Content is delivered to end users with lower latency
+* Points of Presence (PoPs): General term used to describe AWS locations where AWS services are accessed.
+They include both edge locations and regional edge caches.
+* Edge Locations: These are specific locations where AWS deploys its content delivery and caching services.
+They are used primarily by Amazon CloudFront for distributing content and reducing latency for users.
+* Regional Edge Caches: These are a subset of edge locations that act as intermediate caches for CloudFront to reduce latency for frequently accessed content.

 ### Global Services
 * Identity and Access Management (IAM)